vin-blanc-le-guide-la-cave-éclairée

 Alcoholic fermentation

-For white wine, this stage takes place within a temperature range between 12 and 22°C and generally lasts between 4 and 15 days.
-While alcoholic fermentation is usually carried out in stainless steel tanks, it can also take place in oak barrels or in other containers (barrels, amphorae, etc.).
+For white wine, this step takes place within a temperature range between 12 and 22°C and generally lasts between 4 and 15 days.
+If alcoholic fermentation is usually carried out in stainless steel tanks, it can also take place in oak barrels or in other containers (barrels, amphorae, etc.).

-During this natural process triggered by a rise in temperature, lactic bacteria convert malic acid into lactic acid.
-For the taster, this will result in a wine in their glass with a fuller body as well as less pronounced acidity.
-This fermentation is more often carried out in northern regions in order to give a more consensual profile to the wines produced.
+During this natural process triggered by a rise in temperatures, lactic bacteria convert malic acid into lactic acid.
+For the taster, this will result in a wine in their glass with the creamier texture as well as a less pronounced acidity.
+This fermentation is more often practiced in northern regions in order to give a more consensual profile to the wines produced.

-After maturation, the white wine is racked: it is transferred from one container to another in order to remove the lees (dead yeasts) as well as other undesirable deposits.
-The wine can also be filtered to improve its clarity and stability.
+After aging, the white wine is racked: it is transferred from one container to another in order to eliminate the lees (dead yeasts) as well as other unwanted deposits.
+It can also be filtered to improve its clarity and stability.

 Bottling the wine